-Once it is decided that the person has needs which make them eligible for support, the HSC trust has a duty to provide sufficient support to ensure that these are met.
+Once it is decided that someone has needs that make them eligible for support, the HSC trust has a duty to provide sufficient support to ensure that these are met.

-The person who carried out the assessment should write a 'care plan'.
-This describes which services are to be provided.
+The person who carried out the assessment should write a ‘care plan’.
+This describes which services will be provided.
 The person with dementia and their carer should be closely involved in the development of the plan.

 The care plan should include: